-Step 1: Click Windows button.
+Step 1: Click the Start button.
 Then click All Programs - > Accessories.
-Right click Command Prompt and select Run as administrator to open command prompt dialog as administrator.
+Right-click Command Prompt and select Run as administrator to open command prompt dialog as administrator.

-Step 2: On the command prompt dialog, type the command net user Administrator /active:yes and then press Enter key.
+Step 2: On the command prompt dialog, type the command net user Administrator /active: yes, and then press the Enter key.
 When it displays the message saying "The command completed successfully", the built-in administrator account is enabled.
 At this time, you can open Computer Management window and you can find the box next to Account is disabled is unchecked.

 Step 2: Local Security Policy window opens.
-Expand the Local Policies folder and click Security Options.
+Expand the Local Policies folder and click the Security Options.
 You can see Accounts: Administrator account status labeled Disabled.
-Right click and select Properties.
+Right-click and select Properties.